 The same can be said about the wealth of choices available for bad-credit credit cards for rebuilding damaged credit.
 On the one hand, options allow for more customization and provide room for competition.
 On the other hand — how do you choose?

 A big name in the subprime credit card market, First PREMIER bank may be on your list of options.
-Check out the pros and cons of First PREMIER’s cards, and a few alternative cards to consider.
+Below, we’ll dive into First PREMIER credit card reviews, explore the pros and cons of this common card, and learn about a few alternative options worth considering.

 The Pros: Bad Credit and Bankruptcy OK

 First PREMIER Bank was established in 1986 and quickly expanded, with the bank currently ranking as the 10th largest issuer of Mastercard credit cards in the US.
 First PREMIER is popular for its subprime credit card offerings, which cater to the poor-credit (credit scores below 650) consumer market.
 This means that those with low credit scores who would be turned down for unsecured credit from most mainstream issuers are more likely to qualify for a First PREMIER credit card.

 In fact, First PREMIER’s credit requirements are extremely flexible, and the issuer will consider applicants with a variety of credit backgrounds, including those who have recently undergone bankruptcy.
 First PREMIER offers several different cards from which to choose, however little distinguishes one from the other.
 All the options will offer the same terms, rates, and fees.

 The Cons: High APRs and Low Credit Limits

 Of course, as with most things in life, not everything about the First PREMIER credit cards is all rainbows and unicorns.
 For the most part, however, the cons presented by the First PREMIER stable of cards are inherent in just about any unsecured subprime credit card, and they aren’t necessarily limited to First PREMIER.